-Before moving to Darwin, I was looking online at different universities, and came across CDU’s pathways to get into uni.
+Before starting at CDU, I was looking online at different universities, and came across CDU’s pathways to get into uni.
 I liked the flexible study options offered and knew that the Tertiary Enabling Program (TEP) would help me to brush up on study skills like English, Maths and Computing.

 High school was a rough time, with different things going on with my family.
 Back then, I just needed to throw myself into working life.